LexMachinaInc/quadro/README.md

 ## Development

 Any work that you'd like to push to the repo, please do so in a branch off of `develop` via a pull request.
 Assign the PR to `@wired4code`.
 All PRs will be into `develop`, as deployment is handled via `master`.

+## Forking This Repo

+If you'd like to fork this repository and customize it to use with Github or another service, you will need to update `api.js` inside the `src/config` directory.
+This file contains all the API-related data, e.g., the API endpoints, owner name, repository, and customizations for the board.

 ## Available Scripts